 Harbor Beach: Sheltered, sandy beach nestled against rocky shoreline.
 Open 7 days a week, 24 hours a day.
-Limited parking, handicap accessible, walking trails, lifeguards, restrooms, and dogs/pets allowed at certain times.
+Very limited parking, handicap accessible, walking trails, lifeguards, restrooms, and dogs/pets allowed at certain times.
 Call 207-363-1040 for more information.

-Long Sands Beach: There are 1.5 miles of family-friendly sandy beach.
+Long Sands Beach: A 1.5 mile stretch of family-friendly sandy beach.
 Open 7 days a week, 24 hours a day.
 Metered parking & private lots, handicap accessible, surfing allowed in designated areas, no shade, lifeguards, restrooms, raft & umbrella rentals, shops & food within walking distance, and dogs/pets allowed at certain times.
+Views of Cape Neddick Light (Nubble Lighthouse).
+York Trolley stop to/from Short Sands Beach.
 Call 207-363-1040 for more information.

 Short Sands Beach: Family-friendly sandy beach with large metered parking area & private lots, restrooms, outside showers, and playground & basketball courts.
 Limited shade.
-Summer evening concerts.
+Summer evening concerts at the gazebo.
 Open 7 days a week, 24 hours a day.
 Handicap accessible, lifeguards, shops & food within walking distance, benches along boardwalk, and dogs/pets allowed at certain times.
+York Trolley stop to/from Long Sands Beach.
+Shoreline Explorer Trolley stop to/from Ogunquit.
 Call 207-363-1040 for more information.

 Fort McClary: Explore Fort McClary State Park located on Route 103 in Kittery, Maine.
 Fort McClary was named for New Hampshire native Major Andrew McClary who died at the Revolutionary War’s Battle of Bunker Hill.
 Fort McClary stands today as one of the state’s most important historic forts that dramatically preserves evidence of military history and changes in military architecture and technology.
 The buildings presently on the site represent several different periods of construction as the fort was upgraded and modified to meet the area’s defensive needs.
 The site was manned during five wars: The Revolutionary War, War of 1812, Civil War, Spanish-American War, and World War I. Like most other Maine forts, it saw little conflict.
 The fort provides great photo opportunities of Portsmouth Harbor Light and the old Portsmouth Naval Prison.
 A gate fee is charged.
 Call (207) 384-5160.
 Click here for more information about Fort McClary.